esteinig/Streamfish/README.md

 I wanted to better understand how the adaptive sampling mechanics work.
 Streamfish started as a weekend project to re-implement the [`ReadUntil API`](https://github.com/nanoporetech/read_until_api) and parts of the [`Minknow API`](https://github.com/nanoporetech/minknow_api/tree/master/proto/minknow_api) in Rust (:crab:).

-While Streamfish approaches the mechanics from a slightly different angle by implementing native, asynchroneous streaming instead of batch-wise operations, it otherwise borrows heavily from the logic and implementation of [Readfish](https://github.com/LooseLab/Readfish) and all the work done by the [LooseLab](https://github.com/LooseLab) - including the super cool dynamic processing loops that feed back changes to the experiment configuration.
+While Streamfish approaches the mechanics from a slightly different angle than [Readfish](https://github.com/LooseLab/Readfish), it borrows heavily from all the work done by the [LooseLab](https://github.com/LooseLab) - including the super cool dynamic processing loops that feed back changes to the experiment configuration.

 Essentially you can consider Streamfish a highly experimental implementation of Readfish.
 It is very much recommended **not** to use it for real sequencing runs, unless you are swimming in money or something.

 ## Features

-Main features:
+Main:

 * Low-latency asynchroneous streaming implementation of the adaptive sampling client
 * Relatively stable and tested on long runtimes and high-throughput flowcells
 * Latest basecall models with a streaming input for `Guppy` and (unstable) implementation of `Dorado`
 * Experiment testing and latency optimization through itnegration with [`Icarust`](https://github.com/LooseLab/Icarust)

-Under construction:
+* Adaptive sampling experiment presets for depletion, targeted sequencing, coverage balancing and unknown sequences

+Advanced:

 * Partioning of experimental conditions acoss the flowcell and more customizable experiment configurations
 * 'Slice-and-dice' multi-client flowcell partitioning for latency optimization and high throughput
 * Dynamic adaptive sampling feedback loops for real-time analysis and configuration changes

-Other features:
+Other:

+* Extandable client library mirroring some functions of `ReadUntil API` and `MinKNOW API`
-* Extensible control-server and read-until clients, read-cache or pure streaming endpoints, throttle for batched actions
+* Read-cache or uncached streaming endpoints, optional throttle for batched actions
-* Runs directly on localhost, in Docker containers, or a mixture of both (for compiler convenience and hot-reload development)
+* Runs directly on host, in containers, or a mixture of both (latency optimization, development environment)
-* Adaptive samplign experiment presets for depletion, targeted sequencing and coverage balancing

-Not to be implemented:
+Not implemented:

-* Barcode experiments - not needed for my own applications, but open to suggestions or pull requests :)
+* Barcode experiments - not needed for my applications, but open to suggestions or pull requests :)

 ## Warnings